Capstone-RL-2023/Web-App-Recommendation/README.md

 # Web Application for Sequential Recommendation System

 ## Project Description
-This work was dedicated to understand the functionality and applicability of reinforcement learning and using it for a sequential recommendation system for movies.
+- This work was dedicated to understand the functionality and applicability of reinforcement learning and using it for a sequential recommendation system for movies.
 It is based on content-filtering.
+This project uses reinforcement learning techniques specific to on/off policy learning, to train a model to better recommend films to users using the Movielens dataset.
+The project will be distributed such that primary focus will be on a static recommendation system and will progress to being dynamic sequential recommendation system.

 ## Built with
 - Python